thomasvincent/assemblyline/README.md

 #### Using the Jenkins Administration Console

 In the console choose `Manage Jenkins` -> `Configure System` and scroll down until you find the section `Cloud` -> `Kubernetes`.
-There you can click to `Add Pod Template` to create your own using the wizzard.
+There you can click to `Add Pod Template` to create your own using the wizard.

 Then you can just instantiate the template by creating a node that references the label to the template: